mohsenim/MLflow-XGBoost-Docker/README.md

 # Tracking Machine Learning Experiments with MLFlow and Dockerizing the Best Model: German Car Price Prediction Case Study

-This project focuses on predicting the prices of German cars using the XGBoost algorithm.
+This project focuses on predicting the prices of Germany cars using the XGBoost algorithm.
 The dataset utilized for this experiment is the [Germany Cars Dataset](https://www.kaggle.com/datasets/ander289386/cars-germany), which has been preprocessed and cleaned for this machine learning task.
 XGBoost is employed to train a model on the dataset.
 Given its various parameters, I utilize [Hyperopt](http://hyperopt.github.io/hyperopt/) to search for the optimal settings.
 However, the code can easily accommodate other hyperparameter optimization libraries such as [Optuna](https://optuna.org/).
 To track experiments and record parameters, metrics, and models, MLflow is utilized.

 ### Install Dependencies
 Ensure you have installed the necessary libraries by running: